enlilsudo/hugo-theme-air/content/post/index.md

 ![image alt text](images/logoawk.png)

-# AWK Pogramming Language - A Tutorial
+# A Tutorial about integrating AWK with other tools

 ![image alt text](images/graph.png)